 - NEPCA will consider refunds in emergency situations, but these are the discretion of the NEPCA Executive Council.

 NEPCA understands that there are some circumstances beyond one’s control.
 The organization seeks to be understanding of those who do the courtesy of alerting conference organizers of emergencies and other misfortunes that prevent attendance.
 However, NEPCA reserves the right to take the following steps depending upon the context:

 - No refund will be issued for ex post facto contacts.

-- NEPCA will reject future paper proposals for a period of three years.
+- NEPCA may reject future paper proposals for a period of three years.

-- NEPCA will notify INS if a foreign presenter has traveled to the United States under a special visa and does not attend the conference.
+- NEPCA may notify INS if a foreign presenter has traveled to the United States under a special visa and does not attend the conference.

 Does NEPCA allow vendors to display at its annual conferences?

 NEPCA welcomes publishers and other vendors who wish to display their wares at its annual conference.
 The following conditions apply:

 - The vendor assumes all responsibility for transporting materials to the conference, setting up displays, staffing the site, tearing down displays, and removing all items at the rise of the conference.